psholtz/MIT-SICP/Section-1.1/clojure/README.md

 > (load-file "sample.clj")

-Examples of obtaining metadata on a defined function "sample-function", from the interpreter, include:
+Examples of obtaining metadata on a defined function "sample-function" include:

 > (meta #'sample-function)